 04

-You can't answer basic business questions without manual effort
+You cannot answer basic business questions quickly

 05